menteora/react-next-blog/README.md

 `next.config.ts` sets `output: 'export'`, so `next build` automatically runs `next export` and produces the static files in the `out` directory.
 If you remove that option you must run `next export` after the build.

+The configuration also sets `basePath` and `assetPrefix` to `/react-next-blog` and disables image optimization (`images.unoptimized = true`) so the exported files work when hosted on GitHub Pages.

 ## Adding Posts and Pages

 1. Create a new Markdown file in `public/content/posts` (or `public/content/pages`).